 - myomectomy or myolysis rather than hysterectom

 As an educational service, members of the FTC provide questions and answers regarding fibroids.
+Feel free to ask one of our fibroid specialist about alternative fibroid treatment such as fibroid embolization.
 Please note that the questions and answers are not medical advice and there is no substitute for diagnosis and, where appropriate, treatment by a qualified and licensed physician of your own choosing.